lsst-sitcom/sitcomtn-009/index.rst

 Because when this is followed by a move command, the hexapod will move twice.
 In the above example, the hexapod would have moved from z=5 to 8.1 then back to 2.1.
 Another alternative is to enable the LUT mode by specifying Lut=True in the move command.
-But it feels odd that a move command is need for enabling and disabling the LUT compensation mode even when no move is desired.
+But it feels odd that a move command is needed for enabling and disabling the LUT compensation mode even when no move is desired.

 To take intra and extra focal images with offset of 1mm, all that is needed is to turn on the compensation mode, then alternate between ``cmd_move.set_start(z=1000)`` and ``cmd_move.set_start(z=-1000)``.
 We don’t use ``cmd_offset.set_start(z=2000)`` and ``cmd_offset.set_start(z=-2000)`` because that puts constraints on the position we start with.